 The SVS tab shows an exocentric synthetic vision view around the aircraft.
+If TAWS is enabled, this tab will be named TAWS.

 The MAP tab shows a plan view representation of the environment around the aircraft, much like a sectional chart.
 The map can be panned away from the aircraft.